BitcoinDesign/Guide/guide/glossary.md

    height = 400
 %}

  Allow for combining multiple payments from multiple spenders into a single transaction to make it harder to determine which spender paid which recipient(s).
+See also [PayJoin]({{ '/guide/glossary/#payjoin-p2ep' | relative_url }})

 </div>